Helpful information for existing customers

 The unprecedented disruption that coronavirus is causing across the travel industry means that we have had to take a difficult decision and temporarily pause new travel insurance sales.

-We will continue to monitor the situation closely and will give updates on our website and social media channels.
 Travel is in our Virgin DNA and we hope to be able to help new travellers again very soon.